AlTimofeyev/pypalex/README.md

 ```sh
 palex -f image1.png image2.jpg image3.jpeg -d path/to/image/dir/
 ```
-The `-d --Directory` option can be used with a whole directory of images and files or it be used as a reference point for the `-f --Files` option.
+The `-d --directory` option can be used with a whole directory of images and files or it be used as a reference point for the `-f --files` option.
 PyPalEx will skip over files that are not images in the directory specified, if only the directory option is supplied by the user.
-The order of the options also does not matter, you can specify `-f --Files` first and then `-d --Directory` and vice versa.
-When the `-f --Files` option is used with `-d --Directory`, the user does not have to specify the full path to the images, just the image names, the directory that was provided will be searched for the image names specified.
+The order of the options also does not matter, you can specify `-f --files` first and then `-d --directory` and vice versa.
+When the `-f --files` option is used with `-d --directory`, the user does not have to specify the full path to the images, just the image names, the directory that was provided will be searched for the image names specified.

 <br>

-#### **`-o --Output` Option**
+#### **`-o --output` Option**
 ```sh
 palex -f path/to/image/dir/image.jpeg -o path/to/output/dir/
 ```